Watch FYI Philly's DIYer's Delight!

 Eldoa

-Ali Gorman explores a form of yoga beginning to take off in our area.
+Ali Gorman explores a form of exercise beginning to take off in our area.
 It's geared toward fixing bad backs and protecting your body from injury.

 Sandi King, MS.Ed